The Expulsion All men's bones

 A dam earns his bread in the sweat of his face.
 Eve suckles Cain in the background while holding a distaff.
 This is an allusion to the famous saying, "When Adam delved and Eve span, Who was then the gentleman?"

-The picture of Adam delving and Eve spinning, had been used for centuries before Holbein.
-The picture to the left is fra ca. 1450, and you can see the same motif on frescoes in Danish churches like Ottestrup and Tågerup.
-What's original is that Death is actively helping Adam with his work.
-Maybe it's meant to signify that Death is now a constant follower of man — or maybe it's because Death is always to be found on the side of the poor and weak.
-See also the duke, the count, the judge and especially the peasant.
+On Holbein's picture, Death is actively helping Adam with the hard work.
+Maybe it's meant to signify that Death is now a constant follower of man — or maybe it's because Death is always to be found at the side of the poor and downtrodden.
+See also the duke, the count, the judge and the peasant.

 Variations: Aldegrever, as he is wont to, makes a free interpretation, and Eberhard Kieser copies Aldegrever.

-Holbein's Imagines Mortis: After the Fall
+Holbein Proofs 1526: After the Fall

-Aldegrever: After the Fall
+Holbein 1538: After the Fall

 Aldegrever (1541)